DragonSWDev/glMaze/README.md

 ~/Library/Application Support/glmaze/

 ### Controls
-Camera is controlled by keyboard, where Up and Down arrows are for moving forward/backward and Left and Right arrows are for rotating camera left/right.
-Key Escape will close the game.
+By default camera is controlled by mouse and W/S keys are used for moving forward/backward.
+When mouse control is disabled then camera is rotated left and right by A and D keys.

 ## License
 glMaze is distributed under the terms of MIT License.
 Project depends on [OpenGL](https://www.opengl.org/), [SDL2](https://www.libsdl.org), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), [GLM](https://github.com/g-truc/glm), [GLAD](https://glad.dav1d.de/) and [mINI](https://github.com/pulzed/mINI).
 For information about these libraries licensing check their respective websites.
 Assets were created by me and are distributed under the terms of [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.